arjunpnair7/Todo-List/README.md

 #TodoList

-To-do list app – A basic to-do list app that allows the user to create new lists, add items to a list, delete lists and items, and associate pictures with a to-do list item
+To-do list app – A to-do list app that allows the user to create new lists, add items to a list, delete lists and items, and associate pictures with a to-do list item

 Frameworks used: Recycler View Layout, Room Persistence library, Model-View-Controller pattern, Fragments, LiveData, Activities
 Languages used: Java, XML, SQL